How to Stop Inappropriate Laughter in Autism: A Step-by-Step Guide

 Adjust the Environment

-• Adding sensory tools like fidget toys or chewy necklaces
+• Introducing sensory tools like fidget spinners or chewy tubes also be done

-A more autism-friendly environment removes triggers and makes socially appropriate behavior easier.
+Thus, creating a more autism-friendly environment is one that removes some of the triggers and makes socially appropriate behavior easier.

 Step 4: Use Visual Supports

-Visual aids provide concrete reminders to use appropriate laughter.
-Post cue cards with helpful visuals around your home or classroom.
-Useful images include:
+l aids provide concrete reminders to use appropriate laughter.
+Put up cue cards with helpful visuals around your home or classroom.
+Helpful pictures to include are:

 • A finger over smiling lips as a “quiet laughter” reminder